Henry-Hiles/QWeather/README.md

 A weather app for android, FOSS and M3.
 Uses the open-meteo api.
 Nearing release.

 ## Installation
-A debug build can be found at [Github Actions](https://github.com/Henry-Hiles/QWeather/actions).
+A debug build can be found at [Github Actions](https://github.com/Henry-Hiles/QWeather/actions), or by [nightly.link](https://nightly.link/Henry-Hiles/QWeather/workflows/build/main/QWeather.zip).

 ## Screenshots
 <section>